IACR/latex-submit/README.md

 ### Archiving

 There is yet another constraint on the export of published articles, namely that it should fulfill the need for archiving.
-The CLOCKSS system is organized around an AU (Archival Unit).
+The CLOCKSS system is organized around an AU (Archival Unit) and in our case that corresponds to an issue.
 It would be nice to make our export format consistent with the format required by [CLOCKSS](https://lockss.github.io/clockss-file-transfer-guidelines.htmlhttps://lockss.github.io/clockss-file-transfer-guidelines.html) but unfortunately that format is rather vague.
 The format that we use is at least consistent with their requirements.

 ### Export for cic.iacr.org